 - Roku Channel

 Granted, you experience some limitations with a free service.
-They usually offer a more limited (and sometimes outdated) library.
+For example, they usually offer a more limited (and sometimes outdated) library.
 Plus, they come with commercial breaks, similar to cable.
 But free streaming services aren’t meant to compete with providers like Netflix – and streaming shows at no cost is the tradeoff for ads.

 Payable subscriptions are also cheaper if you choose basic plans.
-For instance, Paramount+ costs $4.99 per month for the basic plan and $9.99 per month without ads.
+For instance, the Paramount+ Essential package costs $4.99 per month.
+Upgrading to Premium costs $9.99 per month and removes ads.

 HOW CAN I MIX AND MATCH STREAMING SERVICES?

 You don’t have to restrict yourself to one streaming service.
-You can subscribe to a couple, so you get access to all your favorites.
+Instead, you can subscribe to as many as you’d like to access all your favorites.

 - Disney+ ($7.99): for the kids